 For students who wish to pursue a path that intersects with immigration law, poverty law and health law, Creighton provides a number of compelling offerings and resident expertise.
 Read on for more information, and apply today.

 Heaney Family Poverty Law and Pro Bono Program

 Creighton expanded its curriculum in spring 2017 by adding a poverty law survey course and a civil law poverty externship.
 Pro bono work was added in the fall of 2018 and Katelyn Cherney, BA,’08, JD, special assistant professor, was named its director.
 The course, made possible by a gift from the Heaney Family Fund, offers two credit hours as an upper-level elective.
 Students enrolled in the course are awarded a scholarship to cover half of its cost.
 In addition to the poverty law survey course, the program also sponsors financial aid support for students participating in externships with nonprofit organizations like Nebraska Legal Aid.
-Read more about one law student’s work with the poverty law program.
+Read more.

 Health Law Concentration

 Law students demonstrating their readiness to practice in the complex world of health law can earn a concentration in health law in tandem with their JD.
 Health lawyers work in many settings and may represent individual providers, patients and large organizations, both corporate and governmental.